-The Bikes for All Mainers Program is designed to provide an opportunity for adults who do not have financial access to bikes, are recent American immigrants, or live in communities under-served by public transportation to acquire basic bicycle mechanic skills, learn to bicycle safely on Maine roadways, volunteer in their communities, and overcome some of their transportation challenges.
+The Bikes for All Mainers Program teaches basic bike maintenance and traffic safety to adults who do not have financial access to bikes, are recent American immigrants, or live in communities under-served by public transportation.
+Graduates earn a bike, helmet, lights, lock, and repair kit.
+In partnership with the Bicycle Coalition of Maine.

 The program is open to anyone 18 or older who is interested in completing the following program requirements:

 - Attend and pass a bicycle skill test to demonstrate ability to ride a bicycle before the program begins.
 You must be able to safely ride a bicycle to participate.

 - Attend 2 Bikes for All Mainers Mechanic courses

 - Attend 2 Bikes for All Mainers Traffic Skill courses

 All program requirements should be completed in a one-month period.

 - Classes take place on 4 Saturdays each month from 9 AM – 12 PM at the Bike School

 Failure to complete ALL requirements within a timely manner will result in participant being dropped from the program and needing to re-apply.